-- You must spend a minimum of 4 weeks in each of the following rotations: - ICU rotations that qualify are listed in the Phase III Clerkship Catalog - SUB-Internship rotations that qualify are listed in the Phase III Clerkship Catalog - Medicine in NM CLNS 910 (arranged through the Preceptorship Office) - Comprehensive Ambulatory Care CLNS 605 - 4 elective rotations that are each 4 weeks in length - Don't forget to schedule these!
-The required Comprehensive Ambulatory Care rotation is particularly important to schedule and complete as it is only offered six times during Phase III! - In general, it doesn't matter when you take these required courses, but it is nice to have a lighter schedule at the end of the academic year. - Non-catalog courses and courses at other institutions must be approved in advance.
+- You must spend a minimum of 4 weeks in each of the following rotations: - ICU rotations that qualify are listed in the Phase III Clerkship Catalog - SUB-Internship rotations that qualify are listed in the Phase III Clerkship Catalog - Health Systems & Virtual Medicine available in block 7 and 11 - 3 elective rotations that are each 4 weeks in length in addition to COVID-19 in 2020 - Non-catalog courses must be approved in advance.
 In some cases, you may need to petition CSPE for approval prior to starting away rotations.
-You will be required to submit a Phase III Credit Request Form, see page 36 of this handbook.
+You will be required to submit a Phase III Credit Request Form, see page 32 of this handbook.